 Updating a property may require an administrative action before the change can take effect.
-If so, the server will return 200 Success, and the request body will contain an encoded set of actions to be performed.
-For example, changing the je-property of a backend will result in the following:
+If so, the server will return 200 Success, and any actions are returned in the urn:unboundid:schemas:configuration:messages:2.0 section of the JSON response that represents the entire object that was created or modified.

+For example, changing the jeProperty of a backend will result in the following: